Mom, Can I Get Contact Lenses, Please?

 Go to Flickr to download this high resolution graphic.

-Between Harry Potter and the rise of "geek" culture, lots of kids today consider wearing eyeglasses fashionable, and even downright "cool."
+After Harry Potter and the rise of "geek" culture, lots of kids consider wearing eyeglasses fashionable, and even downright "cool."
 Still, the day may come when your son or daughter comes to you and asks for contact lenses.

 There are some good reasons to say "yes," and there are also reasons to say "no."

 According to Bernard Lepri, O.D., M.S., M.Ed., an optometrist at the Food and Drug Administration (FDA), contact lenses have benefits.
 "They can be better for sports activities, because they don't break as frames and the lenses of glasses can, and they provide better peripheral vision for sports, or driving, if your teen is of driving age,” Lepri says.
 Moreover, in some cases, contact lenses improve the quality of vision in comparison to eyeglasses, especially when a child is very nearsighted, says Lepri.